2200 N. Squirrel Road

 Graduates of the program will be qualified to work as human resource professionals, including directors of training centers, organizational development consultants, instructional designers, and performance technologists.

-The MTD program is offered as an off-campus program delivered at the Seaholm High School facility in Birmingham, Michigan and the Macomb University Center in Clinton Township.
+The MTD program is offered on the campus of Oakland University in Rochester, Michigan.
 Students are admitted on a full-time and part-time basis and must complete the program in six years.
 Full-time students can complete the program in two and one-half years.